 Most tenancies end with the surrender of the contract by mutual consent.
 This guide explains how to surrender a tenancy and how to end a tenancy early via a deed of surrender.

-- Express surrender is when the landlord and tenant agree in writing (via a deed) to end the tenancy.
+Express surrender is when the landlord and tenant agree in writing (via a deed of surrender) to end the tenancy.

 Surrendering a Tenancy Agreement by Mutual Consent

 - The tenant has a change of circumstances and now wishes to end the tenancy agreement early (i.e. move out before the end of the fixed term).

 - The landlord needs the property before the end of the fixed term for unforeseen reasons.

 - The tenancy has turned periodic but the parties would prefer not to end the tenancy on the final day of a rental period.